learn-js/learnjs-01-introduction/book.md

 I write books like the one you’re reading, and build things like [crtrdg.js, a toolkit for 2d games](http://crtrdg.github.io/) at [Super Big Tree](http://superbigtree.com/).

 ## Setting up a development environment
-There’s a lot of wind-up to getting started programming.
+There’s a lot of wind-up to getting started with programming.
 You should understand things like git, github, the terminal, and more.

-Instead of baking that information into each book in the series, I created a book called Development Environments for Beginners that helps you set up a javascript development environment (as well as ruby and python, but you can skip those sections if needed).
+Instead of baking that information into each book in the series, I created a book called *Development Environments for Beginners* that helps you set up a javascript development environment (as well as ruby and python, but you can skip those sections if needed).

 From that book you’ll learn how to install node.js, work with version control and testing tools, best practices for automating tasks and other programming tips and tricks.